aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/_index.md

 #### **Line Chart**

 In the above example, simply changing the [**ChartType**](https://reference.aspose.com/cells/net/aspose.cells.charts/charttype) to *Line* creates a line chart.
-The complete source is provided below. when the code is executed, a line chart is added to the worksheet.
+The complete source is provided below.
+When the code is executed, a line chart is added to the worksheet.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ManipulateChart-HowToCreateLineChart-1.cs" >}}

 #### **Bubble Chart**

-In order to create a bubble chart, the [**ChartType**](https://reference.aspose.com/cells/net/aspose.cells.charts/charttype) has to be set to [**ChartType.Bubble**](https://reference.aspose.com/cells/net/aspose.cells.charts/charttype) and few extra properties such as BubbleSizes, Values & XValues need to be set accordingly.
+To create a bubble chart, the [**ChartType**](https://reference.aspose.com/cells/net/aspose.cells.charts/charttype) must be set to [**ChartType.Bubble**](https://reference.aspose.com/cells/net/aspose.cells.charts/charttype) and a few extra properties such as **BubbleSizes**, **Values**, and **XValues** need to be set accordingly.
 Upon executing the following code, a bubble chart is added to the worksheet.

 #### **Line with Data Marker Chart**

-In order to create a line with the data marker chart, [**ChartType**](https://reference.aspose.com/cells/net/aspose.cells.charts/charttype) has to be set to *ChartType.LineWithDataMarkers* and few extra properties such as background area,Series Markers, Values & XValues need to be set accordingly.
-Upon executing the following code, a line with the data marker chart is added to the worksheet.
+To create a line chart with data markers, the [**ChartType**](https://reference.aspose.com/cells/net/aspose.cells.charts/charttype) must be set to *ChartType.LineWithDataMarkers* and a few extra properties such as background area, series markers, **Values**, and **XValues** must be set accordingly.
+Upon executing the following code, a line chart with data markers is added to the worksheet.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-CreateLineWithDataMarkerChart-1.cs" >}}

-## **Advance topics**
+## **Advanced topics**
 - [Read and Manipulate Excel 2016 Charts](/cells/net/read-and-manipulate-excel-2016-charts/)
 - [Manage Axes of Excel Charts](/cells/net/chart-axes/)
 - [Setting Chart Appearance](/cells/net/setting-chart-appearance/)